 - Blessing your food impacts the food cell's intracellular fluid.
 These cells are comprised mostly of water and thousands of biomolecules.
-Many of these biomolecules store genetic information, including: DNA, RNA, minerals, proteins and more.
-Studies by Vogel, Emoto, Stossel, Adams, and others has shown an effect on these fluids in food cells.
+Many of these biomolecules store genetic information, including DNA, RNA, minerals, proteins and more.
+Studies by Vogel, Emoto, Stossel, Adams, and others have shown an effect on these fluids in food cells.

 Ready to bless your food?
 Let's get started.

 When you bless you create an energetic connection and every time you bless your food you create a healing effect.
 Whether you call it a prayer, blessing your food, or saying grace, by now you can see that it's worth your energy, intention and time to incorporate this mealtime practice.

 Let's be clear: a food blessing is an intention that the food vibrates with love and nourish your body.
 The how isn't so important.
 You can hold your hands over your plate and infuse it with the energy of love, you can say a prayer out loud, or you can send your meal a powerful intention for health and healing.